-As at December 31, 2015, Excelsior has no escrowed securities or securities subject to contractual restriction on transfer except as set out in the table below:
+As at December 31, 2016, Excelsior has no escrowed securities or securities subject to contractual restriction on transfer except as set out in the table below:

-Number of securities held in escrow or that are subject to a contractual restriction on Designation of class transfer Percentage of class Common 23,081,362 (1)(2) 16.68%
+Designation of class Number of securities held in escrow or that are subject to a contractual restriction on transfer Percentage of class Common 28,860,028 (1)(2) 20.8% (1) These Common Shares are registered in the name of Greenstone

-- (1) These Common Shares are registered in the name of Greenstone. - (2) Pursuant to the terms of the Greenstone Subscription Agreement, while Greenstone agrees that it will not dispose of any of the 23,081,362 Common Shares for a period of 12 months following the Subsequent Closing Date (as defined in the Greenstone Subscription Agreement), being December 14, 2016.
+These Common Shares are registered in the name of Greenstone.
+Pursuant to the terms of the Greenstone Subscription Agreement, Greenstone agreed that it would not dispose of any of the 28,860,028 Common Shares until March 26, 2017.